chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 # Model_Compression_For_YOLOV4
-In this  repository  using the dynamic sparse training( variable sparse rate s which can speed up the sparse training process), channel pruning and  knowledge distilling for  YOLOV3 and YOLOV4
+In this  repository  using the dynamic sparse training( variable sparse rate s which can speed up the sparse training process), channel pruning and  knowledge distilling for  YOLOV3 and YOLOV4;

+Here is our paper [Group channel pruning and spatial attention distilling for object detection](https://link.springer.com/article/10.1007/s10489-022-03293-x)

 # YOLOv3v4 -ModelCompression-Training